arunkumar9t2/arunkumar.dev/_posts/2018-12-20-dagger-recipes-illustrative-step-by-step-guide-to-achieve-constructor-injection-in-workmanager.md

 annotation class WorkManagerKey(val value: KClass<out RxWorker>)
 ```

-In order to let dagger generate this map instance, we have to declare the multibinding generating code in any `@Module`.
+For dagger to generate this map instance, we have to declare the multibinding generating code in any `@Module`.
 My personal preference to add it as a `Builder` class inside the class that participates in map generation, in this case `HelloWorldWorker`.

 Updated `HelloWorldWorker`: